ling-starts-code/movie-list-full-stack/README.md

 This is my side project using React, Redux in the front end and databese in the backend.

-# TODO App
+# Movie List App

-For this challenge, we will build a todo app (which is a common way to practice a new technology), using the full stack!
+This is similar to an todo APP, but by adding, editing and deleting movies instead(because I am a movie fan!!), using the full stack!
 From the database to the server, the API client, React and Redux, this app will ask you to use everything you've learned.

 ## Setup